The Story of “Pink Floyd The Wall Complete”

 So what happened to all of the extra stuff?

 I was working a string of FM radio stations around the time The Wall was released.
-The deleted “What Shall We Do Now?” and the missing verse of “The Show Must Go On” were right there in the album’s liner notes–those were just a tease.
-Around the station, we’d heard that there were other unused songs intended for The Wall.
-At the time, snippets from trade magazines provided tiny but intriguing clues.
+The lyrics for the deleted “What Shall We Do Now?” and the missing verse of “The Show Must Go On” were still there in the album’s liner notes–as if to tease us (they were actually left there because the inner sleeves had already been sent to print and any changes would have delayed the release of the album).
+Around the station, we’d heard rumors about other unused songs intended for The Wall.
+Occasionally, we would find snippets from trade magazines that provided tiny but intriguing clues.

 Some of those deleted tracks and edited bits of songs eventually appeared elsewhere in The Wall canon, including singles, the live shows, the film, and other albums.
 Over the years, I’ve found many of the bits, beats, and tracks needed to complete and restore the “chunks of songs” which were trimmed for running time from the final cut.